Jon Molvig: Career, influence and reception

-Central Australian imagery, symbolism
+Central Australian imagery and symbolism

+Molvig became renowned in 1958-1959, when he painted his "Centralian" series after traveling through central Australia.
+The series incorporating Australian Aboriginal symbolism in his own interpretation of the Australian landscape.
+Later, his "Pale Nudes" series (1964) again showed the influence Australian Aboriginal art had on Molvig, and this symbolism was further distilled in the "Tree of Man" series (1968), which was painted when he was seriously ill and perhaps considering his own mortality.

-Molvig's talent came to the fore in 1958/59 when he painted the 'Centralian' series after travelling through central Australia - incorporating Australian Aboriginal symbolism in his own interpretation of the Australian landscape.
-Molvig was an emotional and intuitive painter, deeply concerned with humanity and its follies and always invented symbols and a particular 'style' to suit the criteria of the subject he was painting.
-This is very evident in his 'Eden Industrial' series 1962 - impressive images of Adam and Eve in an industrialised Garden of Eden, with heavily textured surfaces achieved by burning layers of paint with a blowtorch.
+Molvig's work was concerned with humanity and its follies, and he invented symbols and a particular "style" to suit the subject he was painting.
+This is very evident in his "Eden Industrial" series from 1962, images of Adam and Eve in an industrialized Garden of Eden, with heavily textured surfaces achieved by burning layers of paint with a blowtorch.

-Later the 'Pale Nudes' series (1964) once again show the influence Australian Aboriginal art had on him, and this symbolism was further distilled in the 'Tree of Man' series (1968), painted when he was seriously ill and perhaps already had a sense of his own mortality.

-Molvig was a rare human being - gregarious and straight forward, often too brutally honest for his own good and unable to abide stupidity, but with a gift of true compassion and understanding and gentleness to all living things, including the human race with all its imperfections and this is evident in his work.

 Molvig died in Princess Alexandra Hospital, South Brisbane, Queensland after an unsuccessful kidney transplant.